 Google Sheets Details

-Prior to the usability testing, I will email you access to the “Usability Test Sessions” google sheet that you will use to record a usability test sessions.
-The “Usability Test Sessions” google sheet has headings:
+Prior to the usability testing, Dr. Pastel will email you access to the “Usability Test Sessions” Google sheet that you will use to record a usability test sessions.
+The “Usability Test Sessions” Google sheet has headings:

-- Adminstrator – you should enter your first and last name in this field.
+- Adminstrator – Enter your first and last name in this field.
 Be consistent with the name so that later you can order the google sheet by appName and find your usability test sessions.

-- Appy – you should enter the app name that you are testing.
+- App – Enter the app name that you are testing.
 Be consistent with the app name.

-- Location – you should enter the location of the usability test.
+- Location – Enter the location of the usability test.
 Be sure to give the room number and building so that the participant can find the location.

 - Name – Participants enter first and last names.

-- Email – Participants’ emails as they entered it.
+- Email – Participants enter email address.
 Use this email address to remind participants of the usability test time and location.

-- Course – This is the course that the participant wishes to get extra credit for.
+- Course – Participants enter the course that they wish to get extra credit for.

-- Attended – This is a column for you to enter weather the participant attended the usability test session or not.
+- Attended – Administrator enters whether or not the participant attended the usability test session.
 If the participant attended then enter “yes”.
-If not then enter “no”.
+If not then enter “no” (without the quotation marks).